JohnStuartPhil/one-page-project/README.md

 - To Folk a repository, the steps are as follows:

   -Go to the Code tab of the GitHub repository.
-  -Click on the down arrow of the Folk section
+  -Click on the down arrow of the Folk section.
-  -This should create a copy of the repository in your own repository
+  -This should create a copy of the repository in your own repository.

 ## Cloning the Repository
 - To make a clone of a repository, the steps are as follows:

   -Go to the Code tab of the GitHub repository.
   -Click on the down arrow of the green code button.
-  -Select a URL provided and copy it to the clipboard -Enter the URL into your browser
+  -Select a URL provided and copy it to the clipboard.
+  -Enter the URL into your browser.
-  -Click on the green Gitpod Open button to open up Gitpod -Type 'git clone'
+  -Click on the green Gitpod Open button to open up Gitpod.
+  -Type 'git clone'.
-  -This shall bring up the slected repository at the time it was cloned ready to be edited
+  -This shall bring up the slected repository at the time it was cloned ready to be edited.

 ## Credits